LigeroSmart/module-tools/ApacheDS/Setup.md

-# Setup and configure a basic LDAP server to use with OTRS
+# Setup and configure a basic LDAP server to use with LIGERO

 1. Download and Install Apache Directory Studio